boihien/Ray_Tracer/README.md

 * There are 29 .png files that display what the output should look like
 * Type `./display output.png` to see what the program is producing as the output

-## Quick Demo of display 20 and 29
+## Quick demo of display 20 and 29
 ![GitHub Logo](/proj-rt-files/20.png)

 ![GitHub Logo](/proj-rt-files/29.png)